beltran/dhive/README.md

 ## AWS
 Sample configuration that show how write tables in s3 can be found in `config/aws.cfg`.

+## Spark
+An example of how to run a spark job against hive is shown in `config/spark.cfg`.
+In a similar way it can be done against a LLAP setup.

 ## How it works